spadr/Canaspad_ESP32_Library/README.md

 ### Description

-The current time is supplied in UNIX time.
+The current time is shown in UNIX time.

 ### Syntax